Hakone Ekiden: Criticism

+Talent Concentration and Regional Disparities

+The race’s prestige and exclusivity has led to a concentration of top collegiate runners in Kanto universities, as many aspiring runners aim to compete in Hakone Ekiden.
+This centralization has caused concerns about equity, with universities from other regions frequently calling for the race to open its entry eligibility nationwide.
+Past attempts to broaden participation have faced opposition from Kanto alumni.

+In response, the All-Japan University Ekiden (1970) and Izumo Ekiden (1989) were established as national competitions.
+However, the Hakone Ekiden retains unmatched prestige, and Kanto universities often dominate these national races as well.

+Post-Hakone Career Decline

+Although the original purpose of the Hakone Ekiden was to "develop long-distance runners from Japan capable of competing on the world stage," in reality, many athletes treat the event as their ultimate goal.
+Upon graduation, a significant number choose not to join corporate teams or continue competing at an elite level.

 Level of competition in 2010

 In the 2010 (86th) race, of the 380 athletes (190 runners and 190 alternates) that represent the 19 universities, 328 have run under 14:40 for 5,000 meters; 150 at 14:20 and 33 under 14:00.
 This figure compares very strongly with US collegiate men from all schools: athletic.net's list of collegiate men 5000 meters in 2009, which lists approximately 400 athletes at 14:40, 200 at 14:20 and 60 under 14:00 in 2009.
 Stepping up to the 10,000 meter distance, the same sources show that these 19 Tokyo universities list over 190 runners with personal bests under 30:00 (14 more sub 30 minute runners make up an all-star team of runners from other Tokyo universities); about 90 US collegians ran under 30:00 in 2009.

 Winners

 Shizo Kanakuri Trophy

 This prize is awarded to the most valuable runner.
 This was founded in 2004(80th) to admire Shizo Kanakuri's accomplishment.